 Proper use of the power use gage can extend the ELEC-TRAK tractor range considerably.
-Continued operation with an indication in the red or "HIGH" section of the gage should be avoided.
+Reference should be made to the upper scale when performing relatively light work such as mowing, transporting, hauling and sweeping, but the lower scale should be used for heavier operations such as snow throwing and tilling.
+Continued operation with an indication in the red on the "High" section of the appropriate scale should be avoided if possible.
 Prolonged operation with this indication will result in more rapid discharge of the power pack and is usually due to improper choice of speed-torque range or a jammed attachment.
-Whenever possible, the speed control should be maintained in the full forward position for most efficient operation.
+Whenever possible, the speed control lever should be maintained in the full forward position for most efficient operation.